DarrenCoppinger/milestone-project-4/README.md

 #### Content Grouping
 The website content is grouped into easily understood sections (Home, Booking, Drinks, Login/Logout, Register, Cart, Checkout, About Us, Contact Us).

-Logged out users are also only able to access the Home, Register, Login/Logout, About Us and Contact Us.
+Logged out users are only able to access the Home, Register, Login/Logout, About Us and Contact Us.
 Only logged in users can access the Booking, Drinks, Cart and Checkout pages.

 #### Technology
 Appropriate technologies were used to design the website such as [Bootstrap](https://getbootstrap.com/), [Django](https://www.djangoproject.com/), [EmailJS](https://www.emailjs.com/), [Google Maps JavaScript API](https://developers.google.com/maps/documentation/javascript/tutorial) to provide the user with a high-quality experience.

-To manage the data two different relational (SQL) databases were used.
+To manage the data, two different relational (SQL) databases were used.
 For local deployment and development of the site Django's default database, SQLite3, was used.
-For the deployed site [Heroku Postgres](https://www.heroku.com/postgres) database was used.
+For the deployed site, a [Heroku Postgres](https://www.heroku.com/postgres) database was used.

 ### User stories
 A user who visits the website might follow one of these forms:
 - A user wants to book a particular type of seat for a certain date and time in the bar.
-- A user wants to look through the drinks/products that are available on from the bar.
+- A user wants to look through the drinks/products that are available from the bar.
-- A user wants to order drinks to a table that they are sitting at through a completely contactless means.
+- A user wants to order drinks to a table at which they are sitting, by a completely contactless means.

 Additionally, the following requirements should be met by the website:

-"As a user of this website, I would like to- _____________________"
+"As a user of this website, I would like to- _____________________":
 - view the website from all device types (mobile, tablet or desktop)
 - contact the site administrators to make an inquiry
 - search the website for a drink